liferay/liferay-docs/develop/tutorials/articles/270-product-navigation/02-customizing-the-control-menu/01-customizing-the-control-menu.markdown

 # Creating Control Menu Entries [](id=creating-control-menu-entries)

-Now we'll create entries to customize the Control Menu.
+Now you'll create entries to customize the Control Menu.
 Make sure to read [Adding Custom Panel Categories](/develop/tutorials/-/knowledge_base/7-1/adding-custom-panel-categories) before beginning this tutorial.
 This tutorial assumes you know how to create a panel category.
-Creating  Control Menu Entry follows the same basic pattern as creating a category:
+Creating a Control Menu Entry follows the same pattern as creating a category:

-1. Create the basic OSGi structure and metadata.
+1. Create the OSGi structure and metadata.

 2. Implement Liferay's Frameworks.

-3. Define the Control Menu Entry
+3. Define the Control Menu Entry.

 ## Creating the OSGi Module [](id=creating-the-osgi-module)

-First you need to create the project.
+First you must create the project.

 1. Create a generic OSGi module.
 Your module must contain a Java class, `bnd.bnd` file, and build file (e.g., `build.gradle` or `pom.xml`).
 You'll